espressif/esp-idf/docs/en/api-reference/network/esp-wifi-mesh.rst

 Initialize Mesh
 ^^^^^^^^^^^^^^^

-The following code snippet demonstrates how to initialize ESP-MESH
+The following code snippet demonstrates how to initialize ESP-WIFI-MESH

 .. code-block:: c